 - Canadian Parliament passed a law controlling the purchase and use of firearms (1977)

-- Today is the ninth annual Mandela Day, a time for devoting to service, commemorating Nelson Mandela’s birth (2009)
+- Today is the tenth annual Mandela Day, a time for devoting to service, commemorating Nelson Mandela’s birth (2009)

 And, on this day in 1976, the 14-year-old Romanian gymnast star, Nadia Comaneci, scored the first ever perfect 10 at the Olympics with her performance on the uneven parallel bars.
 She was the darling of the Montreal Olympics, earning seven perfect scores, three gold medals, a silver and a bronze (and four gold and silver medals in the 1980 Olympics).
 Nadia is doing well for herself, using her talent in the field of gymnastics, and is married and living in Norman, Oklahoma.
 WATCH her score seven perfect 10s below…

 Struggling with poor academic performance as a student with dyslexia, his headmaster told him he would either end up in prison or become a millionaire.
 As a teen, he began selling records at discounted prices through his own magazine, and soon opened a record shop, and later, a recording label that signed controversial bands, like the Sex Pistols.
 Branson formed Virgin Airways in 1984, and launched Virgin Mobile in 1999.
 His humanitarian work includes co-founding of The Elders, a group of world leaders dedicating to solving big problems;,and the International Centre for Missing & Exploited Children.
 As an avid environmentalist, he has supported wildlife conservation groups and action on climate change.
 He has authored a best selling autobiography and books about business success.